 - 1.1.1 Planning Obligations are legal agreements made under Section 106 of the Town and Country Planning Act 1990.
 They are an important way of providing the environmental, physical and social infrastructure needed by development.
 They are also one of the main ways in which affordable housing is provided. - 1.1.2 Planning obligations may be given in an agreement with the Council or in a unilateral undertaking.
 For simplicity, both are referred to in this document as s106 Agreements.
 In general, the terms "planning obligation" and "planning contribution" are used interchangeably and include both financial and non-financial obligations. - 1.1.3 This document sets out the Council's approach to planning obligations.
 It provides additional detail to deliver the Adopted Torbay Local Plan 2012-30 (the Local Plan) as set out in Policy SS7 and paragraphs 4.3.25-37 of the Plan.
 It also draws attention to relevant policies in the approved Neighbourhood Plans.
 It is important to note that the purpose of this document is to deliver sustainable development, not to stifle desirable schemes. - 1.1.4 This document provides an interim update on the previous version of this document which was adopted by Council on 2nd February 2017.
-In summary these changes update the Supplementary Planning Document (SPD) as follows: - Take into account the February 2019 and July 2021 updates to the National Planning Policy Framework (NPPF). - Set out recent changes to national planning policy and guidance pertaining to the delivery of affordable housing, and acknowledge these as material considerations. - Make changes in line with updated CIL Regulations and Planning Practice Guidance (including the removal of pooling restrictions and restrictions on use of s106). - Simplify the SPD and remove snags from the 2017 document. - Increase contributions to 2022 prices (based on Retail Price Index increase of 25.6% increase between February 2017 and May 2022, unless another measure is indicated) and make it clear that contributions will be updated in line with inflation in the future. - Seek contributions based on dwelling floorspace rather than number of bedrooms (see table 4.1 page 44). - Provide guidance on mitigating impacts on coastal and marine ecology. - Provide for the Council to seek education contributions towards early years, further education and SEND, where necessary.
-This is in addition to education contributions already sought for primary and secondary school places. - Include a 5% administration and monitoring fee to be charged over and above all planning contributions sought. - 1.1.5 This updated SPD will take effect from the date of adoption and will be applied to all new planning applications submitted on or after that date.
-Planning applications already in the system at the date of adoption will continue to be assessed in terms of the 2017 version of this SPD.
-This updated SPD may however be relevant and relied upon where it clarifies any requirements, provides additional guidance or corrects errors.
+In summary these changes update the Supplementary Planning Document (SPD) as follows: - Take into account the February 2019 and July 2021 updates to the National Planning Policy Framework (NPPF). - Set out recent changes to national planning policy and guidance pertaining to the delivery of affordable housing, and acknowledge these as material considerations. - Make changes in line with updated CIL Regulations and Planning Practice Guidance (including the removal of pooling restrictions and restrictions on use of s106). - Simplify the SPD and remove snags from the 2017 document. - Increase contributions to 2022 prices (based on Retail Price Index increase of 25.6% increase between February 2017 and May 2022, unless another measure is indicated) and make it clear that contributions will be updated in line with inflation in the future. - Seek contributions based on dwelling floorspace rather than number of bedrooms (see table 4.1 page 44). - Provide guidance on mitigating impacts on coastal and marine ecology. - Provide for the Council to seek education contributions towards early years, further education and SEND1, where necessary.
+This is in addition to education contributions already sought for primary and secondary school places. - Include a 5% administration and monitoring fee to be charged over and above all planning contributions sought. - 1.1.5 This updated SPD will be applied to all new planning applications submitted on or after 1 January 2023.
+Planning applications that were submitted on 31 December 2022 or before will continue to be assessed in terms of the 2017 version of this SPD, however this updated SPD may be relevant and relied upon where it clarifies any requirements, provides additional guidance or corrects errors.

-&lt;sup>1 Special Educational Needs and Disability
+1 Special Educational Needs and Disability.